Kentico/xperience-twilio-sendgrid/README.md

 ![suppressions-img]

 The __Bounced in SendGrid__ column indicates whether the email is listed under SendGrid's __Suppressions → Bounces__ list.
 The __Bounces in Xperience__ column lists the number of bounces recorded in the Xperience database, and will be red if the number of bounces exceeds the _"Bounced email limit"_ setting in __Settings → On-line marketing → Email marketing__.
-Using the checkboxes and drop-down menu at the bottom of the grid, you can delete these suppressions to ensure that your emails are delivered to the recipients.
+Using the checkboxes and drop-down menu at the bottom of the grid, you can reset these bounces to ensure that your emails are delivered to the recipients.

 ## Feedback & Contributing